icoco/BunkerM/docs/troubleshooting.md

    Reach out to the BunkerM team at [m.idrissi@bunkeriot.com](mailto:m.idrissi@bunkeriot.com).

 4. **Community forums**:
    Post your question on community forums or discussion groups.

+- Verify that port 2000 is available and not blocked by a firewall
+- Ensure Docker is running properly
+- Check that the container is running with `docker ps`